 For centuries music has helped to unify people.
-Figures like Wagner, Sibelius, and Korsikov helped establish the national identity of their home countries while providing such wonderful contributions to Western culture as a whole.
+Figures like Wagner, Sibelius, and Rimsky-Korsakov helped establish the national identity of their home countries while providing such wonderful contributions to Western culture as a whole.
 As the colonial inheritors of this tradition, the United States has always shared in the preservation and enjoyment of Western music.
-Yet, America, despite being older than several modern European countries, has had difficulty matching the musical contributions of her European cousins.
-For decades, American composers like Samuel Barber and Aaron Copland struggled to create an"American" sound-both with notable success.
-But today, the "American" sound which was just establishing itself over a half century ago seems to be fading away.
-Worse still, is the notion that the tradition of Western music may be weakening in its birthplace of Europe!
+Yet, America, despite its many successes, has struggled to match the musical contributions of her European cousins.
+For decades, American composers like Samuel Barber and Aaron Copland attempted to create an"American" sound-both with notable success, but today, the American musical tradition has fallen almost completely out of popular consideration.
 My music is intended to reestablish and reaffirm the beauty of classical Western art music, and to assert a new, revived, take on the "American" sound.
 To that end, I will endeavor to create such works that we may see the beginning of a new and beautiful era in music, one that will replenish our spirit and inspire us on the road to virtue and achievement.